 “What was the compensation arrangement for people in the CIO, including traders and executives?” asked Johnson, who now teaches at Massachusetts Institute of Technology’s Sloan School of Management.
 “If they were paid based on firm-wide results, they were hedging.
 If they were paid based on returns in CIO itself, this is prop trading.”

-JPMorgan’s biggest competitors, including Bank of America (BAC) Corp., Citigroup Inc. (C) and Wells Fargo & Co.
-(WFC), have said their corporate investment offices avoid the use of the kind of derivatives that led to the trading losses and buy fewer bonds exposed to credit risk.
+JPMorgan’s biggest competitors, including Bank of America (BAC:US) Corp., Citigroup Inc. (C:US) and Wells Fargo & Co.
+(WFC:US), have said their corporate investment offices avoid the use of the kind of derivatives that led to the trading losses and buy fewer bonds exposed to credit risk.
 The rivals said their offices don’t trade credit-default swaps on indexes linked to the health of companies.

 Dimon’s apology is a first step in the company’s plan to assuage concerns of investors, said David Hendler, an analyst at CreditSights Inc. in New York.